roots/wpackagist-changelog-action/README.md

 Automatically comment WordPress plugin changelogs on pull requests when WPackagist dependencies change in your `composer.lock` or `composer.json` files.

+## Features

+- Detects changes to WPackagist plugins in both `composer.lock` and `composer.json`
+- Fetches changelogs from WordPress.org API
+- Warns about unstable versions when installed version > WP.org's stable tag for the plugin

 ## Usage

 ### Basic Setup